Audrey Marie Hilley

-Audrey Marie Hilley (née Frazier; June 4, 1933 – February 26, 1987) was an American murderer and suspected serial killer.
+Audrey Marie Hilley (née Frazier, later Homan; June 4, 1933 – February 26, 1987), also known by the aliases Robbi Hannon and Teri Martin, was an American murderer and suspected serial killer.
+She was suspected in the death by poisoning of her husband and the attempted murder of her daughter, and spent three years as a fugitive from justice.
 Her life and crime spree are the subjects of the 1991 telefilm Wife, Mother, Murderer.